-Rilwan Feyisitan, Jr. is the Director of Program Operations at Community Action Partnership of Providence.
+Rilwan Feyisitan, Jr. is the Executive Director at Community Action Partnership of Providence (CAPP).
 He graduated from Roger Williams University in 1999 and has since been a prominent advocate for community and youth health.

 "I've literally held men as they've broken down in tears reflecting on their role as abusers.
 They see their sons and grandsons going down the same path they set for them as their role model.
 I now stand shoulder to shoulder with some of them in answering the call to be more than just well-intentioned men.
 The Ten Men project allows many of us to give a face and voice to the male response needed to end domestic violence.
 My hope is that men throughout my state will stand with me to stop intimate partner violence and develop healthy, positive, loving relationships." – Rilwan Feyisitan, Jr.

 Jay Gotra is the CEO and Founder of Alliance Security.
 He lives in Providence, RI.
 Jay graduated from UMass Dartmouth and was previously CEO of VMS Alarms.

 Edgar Moya is an Account Executive at Telemundo Providence.
 He graduated from the InterAmerican University of Puerto Rico with a Bachelor's Degree in Accounting in 1999 and also received a Bachelor's Degree in Accounting from CCRI.
 Edgar is fluent in Spanish.

 "I strongly believe that it is possible to break the cycle of domestic violence if everybody gets involved, including the men in our communities." – Edgar Moya